-The Verde Canyon is only accessible by rail, and as you travel through the canyon, expect to be captivated by the rugged beauty of the region.
-The wall-to-wall canyon of red rock buttes is truly breathtaking and the views from the train will stay with you forever.
+The Verde Canyon is only accessible by rail, and as you travel through the canyon, expect to be captivated by the region’s rugged beauty.
+The wall-to-wall canyon of red rock buttes is truly breathtaking, and the views from the train will stay with you forever.
 Keep an eye out for ancient ruins, bald eagles, deer, and even the occasional bear as you pass through the canyon.

-The turn around point is the historic Perkinsville train depot deep in the Verde Canyon.
-Perkinsville’ claim to fame is being a filming location for scenes in the movie How the West Was Won.
-The remains of the town are on private property owned by the Perkins Ranch and passengers are not allowed to get off the train.
+The turnaround point is the historic Perkinsville train depot deep in the Verde Canyon.
+Perkinsville’s claim to fame is a filming location for scenes in the movie How the West Was Won.
+The town remains on private property owned by the Perkins Ranch, and passengers are not allowed to get off the train.
 The train engine is switched to the back of the train here before the return trip back down the canyon to Clarkdale.

 Select Your Coach For Travel

 The Verde Canyon Railroad offers different onboard experiences to choose from.
 The First-Class travel coach has fewer people, spacious living-room-style seating, and big, panoramic windows.
 Complimentary champagne and full-service cash bars are available too.

 Open Air and Coach